About The Agency

 PATRICIA BURKE (Director of Dramatic Rights) began her long career at the intersection between the Hollywood film industry and the New York publishing world at Columbia Pictures, where she was Staff Story Analyst.
 Two years later she moved on to Twentieth Century Fox, where she was Executive Story Editor and Director of Literary Affairs.
 Later she joined Jaffe/Lansing Productions, where she was involved in bringing to the screen the blockbuster hit Fatal Attraction.
 From 1991 to 2008, she was Vice President, Creative Executive and Head of New York Literary, where she played a role in book-to-film adaptations including Forrest Gump, Nobody's Fool, No Country For Old Men, Hugo, Into the Wild, Mystic River, Kiss the Girls, and the Twilight series.
 Most recently she was Director of Dramatic Rights at Inkwell Management, where she helped to place the option for The Night Circus.
 At LMQ she is responsible for scouring both the frontlist and the backlist for properties whose film potential warrants adaptation, and then finding the right film industry partners to help realize that potential.

-AMANDA PANITCH (agency assistant) interned at Writers House after graduating with a degree in English from The George Washington University and a certificate in Publishing from the NYU Summer Publishing Institute.
-She manages contracts and provides editorial and administrative support to the agents.
+AMANDA PANITCH (associate agent) interned at Writers House after graduating with a degree in English from The George Washington University and a certificate in Publishing from the NYU Summer Publishing Institute.
+A writer herself, her first novel, Damage Done, will be released in July 2015 from Random House Books for Young Readers.
+She is actively looking for young adult and middle grade fiction and nonfiction across all genres.